 XR/VR glasses of Alice will perform AR registration - alignment between the real world and the virtual world.

-XR/VR glasses of Alice will switch to tracking mode, which refers to the alignment of spatial properties.
+XR/VR glasses of Alice will switch to tracking mode, which refers to the alignment of spatial properties – ability to super impose AR Objects such as arrows, images, tags etc., to 3D real world Objects such as building, tree, human etc.,.

 XR/VR glasses will continuously sense for stationary and moving objects and update the Front-End measurements such as Angle of Arrival, Direction of Arrival, Angle of Departure etc., to the base station.